Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/views/handlebars.md

 ## Handlebars helpers

-NPM plugins comes with a set of handlebars helpers, providing the different functionalities that are required when builing a Jahia template.
+NPM modules comes with a set of handlebars helpers, providing the different functionalities that are required when builing a Jahia template.

 ### Generic helper